juliakastner/juliakastner.github.io/index.md

 <img src="julia.jpg" alt="Portrait of me" style="height: 200px"/>

 Hi, I am a postdoctoral researcher in the [Cryptology Group](https://www.cwi.nl/en/groups/cryptology/) at CWI.
-Before that, I was a member of the  [Foundations of Cryptography Group](https://foc.ethz.ch) at ETH Zurich where I graduated from my Doctoral Studies under the supervision of [Dennis Hofheinz](kjdf.de).
+Before that, I completed my doctoral degree in the  [Foundations of Cryptography Group](https://foc.ethz.ch) at ETH Zurich where I was fortunate to have [Dennis Hofheinz](https://people.inf.ethz.ch/dhofheinz/) as my doctoral advisor.
 Before that, I completed my BSc and MSc degrees in computer science at [Karlsruhe Institute of Technology](https://www.kit.edu).

 My current research focuses on advanced digital signatures such as blind signatures and anonymous credentials, as well as investigating lower bounds and impossibility results for various types of schemes.